 Honestly answer those questions.
 If there is a “no” to any of the questions, I am here to help!
 My services are as follow:

-How to STAND OUT Part 1
+How to STAND OUT Part 1 ($25 for 1 hour)

-The first session was on March 30th.
 During this training, we discuss how to make your resume and cover letter stand out.
 We also discuss how to make a great impression during the interview process.

-How to STAND OUT Part 2
+How to STAND OUT Part 2 ($25 for 1 hour)

 This session will be a follow up to Part 1.
 During this training, we will have mock interviews, practicing on each other.
 The coach will facilitate the mock interviews and offer feedback.

-The personal coaching cycle is best when there are at least (2) 2-hour sessions.
+The personal coaching cycle is most effective when there are at least (2) 2-hour sessions.
 The first session focuses on your specific industry.
 We discuss how they ask questions and what employers are looking for in your answers.
 We discuss a few questions as the coach supports the client in the process.
 The second session is a full mock interview.
 The client arrives dressed for an interview and the coach becomes the interviewer.
 The client goes through a full interview with no coaching.
 The interview is recorded and shared with the client.
 After the interview is completed, the coach offers feedback.
 A few additional questions are asked with coaching provided during the process.